abu2univ-web/01-teaching/README.md

 # teaching
-Created by DRZ on June 6, 2026.
+Created by Dr. Zaman.
+June 2026.
-# Store and share teaching materials only for educational purposes.
+# This page contains teaching materials that are shared exclusively for educational and academic purposes.